jackiehjm/stx-docs/doc/source/deploy_install_guides/r5_release/setup-simple-dns-server-in-lab.rst

 .. rubric:: |proc|

 #.
-Run the following to install.
+Run the following commands to install.

     .. code-block:: bash

         $ sudo apt update
         $ sudo apt install bind9

 #.
-This is the basic setup.
+Use the following commands for a basic setup.

     .. code-block:: bash